jeremywillans/wi-room-release/README.md

 ## Disclaimer

-This script is NOT guaranteed to be bug free and production quality.
+This application is provided as a sample only is NOT guaranteed to be bug free and production quality.